 Dining became a significant plus at Galaxy Macau as well, with the resort now home to 8 restaurants with some level of Michelin distinction, including a trio of my personal favorites: Lai Heen, Urban Kitchen and the Ritz-Carlton Cafe.

 In 2015 I remember warning the Venetian and City of Dreams that there might be a new Sheriff in town, and indeed there was.
-In 2018, Galaxy Macau usurped the Venetian to become the most profitable casino resort in Macau, their World Class Asian Heart beating strong and proud, bridging the gap between East and West, rich and poor, young and old.
+In 2018, Galaxy Macau usurped the Venetian to become the most profitable casino resort in Macau, their World Class Asian Heart breaking all barriers, bridging the gap between East and West, rich and poor, young and old.